 Undergraduate and graduate students, faculty members and support staff were consulted for their feedback: How can modern classrooms empower students through experiential learning?
 How can building design lead to desired research outcomes—with potential for commercialization of intellectual property and translation to clinical applications supported at every turn?

 The result?
 A paradigm-shifting facility that promotes 21st century teaching and learning, unmatched in its capacity for innovation and collaboration.

-When phase one of construction is completed and doors open in 2020, the Biomedical and Materials Engineering Complex will be poised to transform the spaces where students, faculty and partners learn and innovate.
+When phase one of construction is completed and doors open in 2020, the Biomedical and Materials Engineering Complex (Mars G. Fontana Laboratories) will be poised to transform the spaces where students, faculty and partners learn and innovate.
 Beyond the natural collaborations between the Departments of Biomedical Engineering and Materials Science and Engineering, the close proximity to other campus collaborators will lead to life-changing material innovations impacting health, transportation, energy and more.

 Notable Features Include:

 - Undergraduate learning spaces following a “scaffold” model, in which students begin their coursework on the first and second floors and move upward as the complexity of their studies and research progresses

 - Five university pooled classrooms and a 150-seat auditorium that put education on display, showcasing the complex as a university-wide destination for innovative learning

 - State-of-the-art, globally leading technology in two undergraduate computer labs and an electronic instrumentation lab